metatronslove/abjad/README.md

 >####        table code

-            You must specify according to which abjad table you will apply the method-ul bast method, this The table codes contain the table codes in the abjad() function, the table codes in the abjad() function the process of adding the amount of letters at the end of the spreading operations in addition to the codes You can use negative abjad table codes to avoid these negative codes.
+            You must specify according to which abjad table you will apply the usul-ul bast method, this The table codes contain the table codes in the abjad() function, the table codes in the abjad() function the process of adding the amount of letters at the end of the spreading operations in addition to the codes You can use negative abjad table codes to use these tables.
 To keep in mind, it can be found by multiplying positive abjad codes by -1 and adding -1. we can say, for example, the number of letters for the small abjad whose abjad table code is 1 If it will not be added, you enter -2 as the table code.